+A number of case studies included in the report evidence the problems and provide practical illustrations of why reform is needed.
 This report was produced in November 2021 for the public launch of our Delegated Legislation Review, to help ground our case for change.
 Through our Review, we aim to harness the increased awareness and dissatisfaction that now exists about SIs in order to galvanise reform.

 Hansard Society (2021), Delegated legislation: the problems with the process (Hansard Society: London)

 Delegated legislation is the most common form of legislation in the United Kingdom.
 It is the legislation of everyday life, impacting millions of citizens daily.
 But the terminology and procedures that surround it are complex and often confusing.
 This explainer unpacks delegated legislation - the terminology and Parliament's role in scrutinising it - to reveal more about how delegated legislation really works.

 What a week!
 Suella Braverman's sacking from Government was immediately eclipsed by the appointment of former Prime Minister David Cameron as the new Foreign Secretary.
 Mark and Ruth explore the many questions this raises, not least for scrutiny of foreign affairs by MPs.

 The Prime Minister’s decision to cancel the next stage of HS2 has given rise to criticism that once again the Government has ridden roughshod over Parliament.
 Just over 1,300 hours of legislative time have been spent on four HS2-related Bills over nine Sessions in the last decade.
 Why has it taken so long and what now happens to that legislation?